 - A soreness or feeling that something is caught in the back of the throat

 - Difficulty chewing or swallowing, speaking, or moving the jaw or tongue

 - Hoarseness, chronic sore throat or change in voice

 - A change in the way your teeth or dentures fit together

 During your regular exam, your dentist will ask you about changes in your medical history and whether you’ve been having any new or unusual symptoms.
 Then, your dentist will check your oral cavity.
 This includes your lips, cheek lining, gums, the front part of your tongue, the floor of your mouth and the roof of your mouth.
 Your dentist will also examine your throat (pharynx) at the soft part at the roof of your mouth, including your tonsils, the back section of your tongue and where your tongue attaches to the bottom of your mouth.
 The dentist will then feel your jaw and neck for any lumps or abnormalities.

 Early detection may result in better treatment outcomes.
-Call Smile for Life Dentistry at 618-288-6699 today.
+To schedule an oral cancer screening in Maryville, call Smile for Life Dentistry at 618-288-6699 today.